The Best AR-15 Suppressors

 Similar to a truck gun, a home defense gun should be suppressed, be it a handgun or a rifle.
 It can take just one shot without hearing protection to lose your hearing in one or both ears for life, which is especially true of shooting in cramped spaces like a hallway or bedroom.

-What to look for in an AR Suppressor
+What to Look for in a Quality AR Suppressor

 Before going any further into your research on .223 or 5.56mm suppressors, our number one piece of advice?
 Don’t let the price tag deter you.
-A quality suppressor will cost more, but is going to last longer, cool faster, and — much like a scope — isn’t where you want to skimp on your rifle build.
+A quality suppressor will cost more, will work for any threaded AR-15 rifle or pistol, is going to last longer, cool faster, and — much like a scope — isn’t where you want to skimp on your rifle build.
 Buy once, cry once, as Vin Diesel once said.

 If you have rifles in a variety of calibers a multi-caliber suppressor is a must.
 Once you identify which suppressor will accommodate your collection of calibers just make sure that it’s self-serviceable, meaning you can disassemble and clean it on your own.
 Shooting different calibers — especially rimfire rounds — will contribute to carbon and lead fouling that you’ll need to remove to keep it working properly.